khoitd1997/fedora_kd/README.md

-vagrant ssh # helpful for ssh into the VM vagrant destroy -f # destroy the current VM vagrant up --provider=libvirt # bring up the VM
+vagrant ssh # helpful for ssh into the VM vagrant destroy -f # destroy the current VM vagrant up --provider=libvirt # bring up the VM vagrant reload # restart the vm and update some configs

 ansible-playbook userland/setup.yml --start-at-task="task_name" # good for continuing the playbook after fixing errors
 ```